-Canadian investors definitely have a conundrum when it comes to choosing between a TFSA or RRSP – which is actually better? or even which account do you start with first?
-Good questions and it’s a good problem to have as it means you are saving money – congrats on this achievement.
-Growing your money tax-free is a great way to accelerate your portfolio growth and more so if you invest with a long-term horizon.
+Canadian investors have a conundrum when it comes to choosing between a TFSA or RRSP—which is better?
+Which account do you start with first?
+These are good questions, and it’s a good problem to have as it means you are saving money—congrats on this achievement.
+Growing your money tax-free is a great way to accelerate your portfolio growth, especially if you invest with a long-term horizon.

-Like everyone else, I have also had the challenge of prioritizing which one to do first and also explain to my spouse why.
-I have created an infographic to make it super simple but before we dive into it, let’s make sure we all have the same background on what a TFSA and RRSP actually are.
+Like everyone else, I have also had the challenge of prioritizing which one to do first and also explaining to others why.
+I have created an infographic to make it super simple, but before we dive into it, let’s ensure we all have the same background on what a TFSA and RRSP are.

 Here is what you can expect as you read through: